 The University is located in the small town of Upland, IN, which is 60 miles northeast of Indianapolis and 50 miles south of Fort Wayne.
 The combination of rural location and proximity to metropolitan areas provides numerous benefits.

-Interested candidates should send an application letter, curriculum vita, and a completed application to firstname.lastname@example.org.
+Interested candidates should send an application letter, curriculum vita, and a completed application to email@example.com.
 The application is available at http://www2.taylor.edu/provost/facultyapplication.doc.
-Material should be addressed to Dr. Bill Toll, Dean of the School of Natural and Applied Sciences.
+Material should be addressed to Dr. Grace Ju Miller, Dean of the School of Natural and Applied Sciences.
 All materials will remain confidential.
 Women and members of minority groups are strongly encouraged to apply.
 Evaluation of applications will begin immediately and continue until the position is filled.
 Taylor University complies with federal and state guidelines for nondiscrimination in employment.

 About Taylor University

 Taylor University, a Christian liberal arts college with a student body of 1,870 on its Upland, Indiana, campus, is known for its distinctive community of scholarship and faith.
 In addition to a concerned, competent faculty and modern facilities, the University cherishes an atmosphere of uncommon quality, which inspires personal participation and spiritual growth as well as intellectual development.
-Graduate programs in business, environmental science, higher education and religious studies are offered.
+Graduate program in higher education is offered.
 In addition, Taylor Online serves over 1,200 adult students through degree and non-degree offerings in credit and non-credit formats in distance/distributed learning environments.